 My final meeting in New York, was at Bailey House in Greenwich Village.
 I was told that they took in people with AIDS on low income.

 I had booked a meeting with a man called Dave.

 I introduced my self and my idea and asked if he could help me meet someone with AIDS, to interview.
 But, his reaction to what I said was dramatic.

 No, he told me.
 Nothing I said was true.
 He angrily told me that I was a user, and that he would not be better than a pimp, if he helped me, and I better be on my way.
 Trying to reason with him, was impossible.

 I somehow managed to get out of that office, in tears, and after all this, I knew I would not be able to do any work in New York.

 The press had been trying aggressively to get glimpses of people with AIDS, even children with AIDS.

 Sal Licata told me that People Magazine had lured a woman with AIDS, at Bailey House, and had taken photos of her in the bath etcetera.
 And there had probably been other things happening.

 But this was the final straw for me, and I left for San Francisco, thinking it might be different there.

-I was hoping to meet the former Mormon, John Lorenzini, the pornstar Richard Locke who created parties at the AIDS Ward in San Francisco General Hospital, (together with a woman called Rita Rockett), and the nurse, Alison Moëd and others.
+the former Mormon, John Lorenzini, the Head nurse at the AIDS Ward Alison Moëd, and the porn star Richard Locke who created parties at the AIDS Ward together with a woman called Rita Rockett.
 And I did.